openstack-k8s-operators/architecture/validated_arch_1/README.md

 # Openstack K8S Validated Architecture One

-**Based on OpenStack K8S operators from the "main" branch of the github.com/openstack-k8s-operators/openstack-operator repo on Sept 29th, 2023**
+**Based on OpenStack K8S operators from the "main" branch of the [OpenStack Operator repo](github.com/openstack-k8s-operators/openstack-operator) on Oct 6th, 2023**

 This is a collection of CR templates that represent a validated Red Hat OpenStack Services on OpenShift deployment that has the following characteristics: